Business uses of natural language processing - the 2023 capabilities of NLP

 Natural language processing (NLP) is a branch of AI (Artificial Intelligence), empowering computers to not just understand but also process and generate language in the same way that humans do.
 A prime example is how Google’s algorithm works to provide relevant results when people enter specific search terms.

-Today, the use of natural language processing in business continues to grow rapidly, with businesses of all scales and across all sectors capitalising on its plethora of benefits.
+Today, the use of natural language processing in business continues to grow rapidly, with businesses of all scales and across all sectors capitalising on NLP.

-The process that drives NLP is known as machine learning or ML.
+NLP refers to any way that computers handle human language, but modern NLP solutions are usually built using machine learning or ML.
 Multiple ML systems are responsible for storing words and a variety of ways in which those words may be used together, much like other kinds of data.

-Sentences, phrases, and at times, entire books are fed into machine learning systems where they are processed according to grammatical rules, people’s actual linguistic habits, or often both.
+Sentences, phrases, and at times, entire books, are fed into machine learning systems where they are processed according to grammatical rules, people’s actual linguistic habits, or often both.
 The computer will then rely on this data to find common patterns and determine what might come next.
+The current state of the art in natural language processing is generative models.

-You can use NLP to process any type of text info - reviews, testimonials, complaints, emails, receipts, product descriptions, social media posts, - anything you could think of.
+You can use NLP to process any type of text info - reviews, testimonials, complaints, emails, survey responses, receipts, product descriptions, clinical trial protocols, construction reports, scientific publications, sales leads, social media posts, - anything you could think of.

-That’s where the business uses of NLP come from - you can use machine learning methods to extract valuable insights from any type of text data you’re accumulating or accessing within your business processes.
+That’s where the business uses of NLP come in - you can use machine learning methods to extract valuable insights and business intelligence from any type of text data you’re accumulating or accessing within your business processes.

 Benefits of NLP for businesses

-Since the main goal of each business is to produce revenue - NLP can absolutely be used for that, no matter if directly by optimizing your processes, or indirectly, increasing productivity or customer satisfaction.
+Since the main goal of each business is to produce revenue - NLP can absolutely be used for that, no matter if directly by optimising your processes, or indirectly, increasing productivity, or improving customer satisfaction.

 We believe that NLP is truly beneficial as long as it offers more lucrative data and solutions to your business than it actually costs.
-That is why canned solutions never work well - you need to design a machine learning sequence that’s specific to your business processes.
+That is why canned solutions rarely work well.
+You need to design a machine learning sequence that’s specific to your business processes.

-Some businesses are sceptical of NLP and machine learning because they tend to act overzealously and get ahead of themselves, not knowing how to properly utilise the technology to their benefit.
+Some businesses are sceptical of NLP and machine learning because they tend to act overzealously and get ahead of themselves, not knowing how to properly use the technology to their benefit.

 Let’s go over some of the major and the most obvious business applications of natural language processing.